-(The Gear Loop) - Having one of the best backpacking tents for the warmer months makes a huge difference to any wild camping adventure.
+(The Gear Loop) - Having one of the best backpacking tents makes a huge difference to any wild camping adventure.
 Whether you’re seeking out a secret cove or a sensational summit viewpoint for sunset, you need to be able to pitch safe in the knowledge that your shelter can cope with whatever the elements can – and undoubtedly will – throw at it.

 The best backpacking tents not only give you ample protection, they also pack down small and weigh surprisingly little in your pack.
 Say goodbye to cumbersome and uncomfortable walks-ins, as modern backpacking tents are engineered to within an inch of their life, with every conceivable gram shaved off, from their poles to their guy lines.

 So, here we present the best backpacking tents for 3-season adventures, shelters that won’t weigh you down on the trail or let you down in a rainstorm.

 If you’re after a warm fortress of fabric for the winter months, these aren’t the tents for you.
 But we do have a guide to some pretty high-tech winter tents here.

 These are five of the very finest shelters around.
 Each has built a solid reputation in the outdoor world, from the excellent value of Wild Country’s Zephyros Compact 2 to the ultralight qualities of Big Agnes' Tiger Wall UL series.

 The best lightweight backpacking tents

 Big Agnes Copper Spur HV UL1

 - Great for bike-packing

 - Very small